 24. Talk to the maître d’ on the first day for requests.

-The maître d’ and dining team will have set hours on embarkation day where you can discuss dining needs.
+The maître d’ and dining team will have set hours on embarkation day when you can discuss dining needs.
 Pay close attention to the times because it’s usually a two hours window.
 This is where table requests and dietary restrictions should also be discussed.
 However, it’s always best to let them know about your dietary needs before you even step onboard the ship.

 25. The dining room will hold your wine for a corkage fee.